 A common misconception is that these types of services are too costly and reserved for use only in very large cases.
-In fact, the argument can be made that the use of technology brings efficiency and cost reduction.
+In fact, the argument can be made that the use of technology brings efficiency and reduces costs.

 Second, while many will take time to make the switch from paper bundles entirely, those who embrace the paper-free hearing will see a huge reduction in printing and shipping costs.
 Of course, this is subject to obtaining the tribunal’s approval of this approach.

-Third, as I will discuss below, there are consulting firms dedicated to visual communication in the legal industry.
-Do not bog associates down by having them create PowerPoints – their charge-out rates are too high to be tasked with something they are rarely skilled in in the first instance.
-By engaging an outside firm, you will be hiring a trusted expert in the field whose hourly rate is less than that of the associate, and can get the work done twice as fast.
-Clients get this.
+Third, there are consulting firms dedicated to visual communication in the legal industry (see below for further discussion on this).
+Do not bog associates down by having them create PowerPoint slides – their charge-out rates are too high to be tasked with something for which they are seldom skilled in the first instance.
+By engaging an external firm, you will be hiring a trusted expert in the field whose hourly rate is less than that of the associate, and can get the work done twice as fast.
+Clients understand this.

-Fourth, the technology operator can be viewed as neutral party, and is often used by both parties to display documents on the screen.
-For this reason, the cost of the technology operator can be split in half between the parties.
+Fourth, the technology operator can be viewed as neutral and is often used by both parties to display documents on the screen.
+For this reason, the cost of the technology operator can be divided between the parties.